 Day Three: Fly to Aswan – Visit Aswan Top Highlights

-Have breakfast at the hotel in Cairo and then check out before we take you to the airport to fly to Aswan.
-When you arrive, your private tour guide will meet you and take you to the following Aswan tourist attractions:
+Have breakfast at the hotel in Cairo.
+After that, check out before we take you to the airport to fly to Aswan.
+Then, your private tour guide will meet you and take you to the following Aswan tourist attractions:

 The High Dam

 In fact, the High Dam is located in Egypt’s extreme south and is around 3830 m in length and 111 m in height.
 Its construction was critical because it defended Egypt from the yearly Nile River floods, which flooded the farms and crops.
 As a result, it has had a significant beneficial impact on the Egyptian economy.

 It is the largest obelisk ever carved in Ancient Egypt, weighing 1200 tons and measuring 42 meters in length.
 During the 18th dynasty, Queen Hatshepsut (1478 1458) erected it.
 Since then the monarchs began to build the obelisks alongside the temples for religious reasons.
 This unfinished obelisk demonstrates the Ancient Egyptians’ carving and sculpture skills.